 OpenCV is a cross-platform library that is concerned with video processing, video capture, and analysis.
 It consists of features that support face and object detection.
 OpenCV can be used to develop real-time computer applications.
-This article focusses on the basics of the OpenCV library.
+This article focuses on the basics of the OpenCV library.
 Java Programming Language has been used in all the examples.
 This means that you must have at least the basic exposure to Java to benefit from this article.

 However, Programminghomeworkhelp.com has put together a formidable team of programmers who offer help with OpenCV assignments to students all across the globe.
 So you do not have to stress or fret about your pending task.
 Hire our online OpenCV programmers for instant help with your homework.

-Computer vision is a discipline that focusses on how to reconstruct, interpret, and understand a 3D scene from its 2D images.
+Computer vision is a discipline that focuses on how to reconstruct, interpret, and understand a 3D scene from its 2D images.
 It does this while considering the properties of the structure present in the scene.
 Computer vision handles modeling and replicating human vision using both computer software and hardware.